fruciano/GeometricMorphometricsMix/README.md

 Miscellaneous geometric morphometric functions

-This repository contains some useful and fairly diverse geometric morphometric functions which may be useful to others.
-All the functions are reasonably well commented with information on usage and similar.
-It started as a simple set of function that I distributed as help to the students of my course in [Geometric Morphometrics](https://www.physalia-courses.org/courses-workshops/course22/) (organized by Physalia Courses).
-They are incorporated into an R package to facilitate distribution and use.
+This package provides a diverse set of functions for geometric morphometric analyses, including shape integration, disparity, association, and more.
+It is designed for researchers, students, and practitioners in geometric morphometrics.

+Originally developed as a resource for students in the [Geometric Morphometrics](https://www.physalia-courses.org/courses-workshops/course22/) course (Physalia Courses), these functions have been complemented over the years with many new functions, and are now distributed as an R package for broader accessibility and ease of use.

 ## Currently available functions
 - **adjRand_test** : Permutation test of the adjusted Rand index, which quantifies the agreement between two partitions (e.g., classification of specimens obtained using different methods)